 Clarke stood staring out the classroom window for several minutes.
 At last, he turned to face Frank again.
-“I see why you preferred to tell me this in person,” he remarked.
+“I see why you wanted to tell me that in person,” he remarked.
 The two of them had agreed to meet that morning before classes started.

 “You believe me then?”
 Frank asked.